Angelo Buccarello

-Angelo Buccarello, OSST (born 12 May 1942) is an Italian Catholic priest and member of the Trinitarians known for his founding of the Catholic Chaplaincy for Prisons.
+Angelo Buccarello, OSST (12 May 1942 – 16 July 2026) was an Italian Catholic priest and member of the Trinitarians known for his founding of the Catholic Chaplaincy for Prisons.

-Biography
+Background

 Buccarello was born in Castrignano del Capo, a small town in southern Italy, on 12 May 1942.

 After primary and junior secondary school, he entered the Trinitarian Order (OSST) on 17 November 1955.
-He entered the noviciate in 1959 and then pursued his studies: senior secondary school in Livorno, Italy, philosophy at the College of St. Crisogonus in Rome, and theology at the Pontifical Urbaniana University in Rome.
+He entered the novitiate in 1959 and then pursued his studies: senior secondary school in Livorno, Italy, philosophy at the College of St. Crisogonus in Rome, and theology at the Pontifical Urbaniana University in Rome.

 He was ordained to the priesthood on 28 June 1968.
 On 11 October 1969, he was assigned to a mission in Madagascar.

 His missionary work consisted mostly in welcoming people, helping them, evangelizing them, educating them in the faith, often by touring and visiting the fifty or so Christian communities in the country.

 In 1981, he was called to Antananarivo to train the young Trinitarian brothers of Madagascar.
 In 1983, the Cardinal named him Chaplain of the prisons of Antananarivo.

+Buccarello died on 16 July 2026, at the age of 84.

 Work

-He was named Catholic Chaplain for the Prisons of Madagascar.
+Buccarello was named Catholic Chaplain for the Prisons of Madagascar.
 As a result, he founded the social programme of the ACP (Catholic Chaplaincy for Prisons).
 The ACP, whose centre is called Tonga Soa, has performed a service to detainees and their families.

 The ACP is at present recognized by the Malagasy State as an ONG, of which Fr.
-Angelo is the founding president.
+Angelo was the founding president.

-He has worked in the prison domain with the ACP until his departure from Madagascar in 2001.
+He worked in the prison domain with the ACP until his departure from Madagascar in 2001.

 With the ACP, his aim was to help his brother prisoners, especially the poorest, in their vital and legal needs, as well as in helping them regain their dignity, their goodness, their vocation.